peteroupc/peteroupc.github.io/randomfunc.md

         // NOTE: The maximum number that could be returned
         // here is 2^bits - 1, in which all `bits` bits are set to 1.
         return RNDINT((1 << bits) - 1)
-        // NOTE: The following line can be used instead of the
-        // preceding:
-        // return RNDINTEXC(1 << bits)
      END METHOD

 Although this works well for arbitrary-precision integers, it won't work well for the much more popular integer types called _fixed-length two's-complement signed integers_ [<sup>(1)</sup>](#Note1).
 For such signed integers as well as fixed-length unsigned integers, `RNDBITS(bits)` can be implemented using the pseudocode below.
 In the pseudocode below, `BITCOUNT` is the number of bits used in the format.
 Note that for such signed integers, `RNDBITS(bits)` can return a sequence of bits that resolves to a negative number.